mrethana/news_bias_final/README.md

 #### Training Classification Models based off Doc2Vec Vectors created

 For each Doc2Vec model I ran a grid search to get the best hyper-parameters for a Logistic Regression, Random Forest, Decision Tree, AdaBoost and Naive Bayes classifier.
-I had a slight class imbalance so I used SMOTE to add artificial vectors to the left category making the split roughly 33% per class.
+I had a slight class imbalance so I used SMOTE to add artificial vectors to the left category, making the split roughly 33% per class.

 Overall the best validation set accuracy score was from a Random Forest classification (validation set was a new set of 100 articles scraped from the web seperated from test train split).
 The accuracy between 35%-38% for left, right and center (barely better than random guessing).
 These were generally the numbers accross each classification model.